 Social Policy & Intervention (2019 cohort)

-Lukas Lehner is a DPhil candidate at the Department of Social Policy and Intervention and a member of St Edmund Hall.
+Lukas Lehner is a DPhil candidate at the Department of Social Policy and Intervention and at the Institute for New Economic Thinking at the Oxford Martin School.
 His research is funded by the UK Economic and Social Research Council (ESRC), the Scatcherd European and the Saven European scholarships of the University of Oxford.
-His research interests are macro and labour economics, applied microeconometrics, and comparative political economy.
-In his dissertation, Lukas is investigating low wage growth across advanced economies and its implications on economic inequalities.
-Linking survey with register data, he applies advanced microeconometric methods to identify the drivers of wage dynamics underlying aggregate trends.
+His research interests are comparative political economy, labour economics and applied microeconometrics.